DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMember.md

 `func (o *SkyBlockProfileMember) HasSlayer() bool`

 HasSlayer returns a boolean if a field has been set.

+### GetTrophyFish

+`func (o *SkyBlockProfileMember) GetTrophyFish() SkyBlockProfileMemberTrophyFish`

+GetTrophyFish returns the TrophyFish field if non-nil, zero value otherwise.

+### GetTrophyFishOk

+`func (o *SkyBlockProfileMember) GetTrophyFishOk() (*SkyBlockProfileMemberTrophyFish, bool)`

+GetTrophyFishOk returns a tuple with the TrophyFish field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTrophyFish

+`func (o *SkyBlockProfileMember) SetTrophyFish(v SkyBlockProfileMemberTrophyFish)`

+SetTrophyFish sets TrophyFish field to given value.

+### HasTrophyFish

+`func (o *SkyBlockProfileMember) HasTrophyFish() bool`

+HasTrophyFish returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)